 Builds the BIM data of your future digital

-twin from early phase.
+twin from early phase

 An Asset Information Model (AIM) consists of BIM data related to assets as well as their documentation.
 By creating and structuring the BIM data, PABLO lets you take a giant step forward in building your AIM.

-Building a digital twin involves gathering and organizing the information about an asset that is required for its operation and maintenance.
+Building a digital twin involves gathering and organising the information about an asset that is required for its operation and maintenance.
 To do this, the operator and maintainer define the information they will need in order to structure and manage assets within the Asset Information Model (AIM).
 It is important to build the AIM from the design phase of the project to have a global vision of its assets and thus facilitate the transfer of information that takes place between the construction phase and the commissioning of the infrastructure.
 Without an AIM, the As built information delivery will not meet the requirements of the ISO19650 standard and will not be very usable: the data will be heterogeneous, unstructured, not compatible with the Client CMMS, and will not be able to feed the digital twin.

 Structure the asset register

 - Visualise the models in a web navigator

 - Define the links between 3D objects and assets

 - Connect the tool to the client’s asset register